March 10, 2026

 The team demonstrated this below-threshold regime by implementing the Surface Code across a series of growing qubit arrays, from 3×3 up to 7×7.
 As the code distance increased, the error rate was systematically suppressed, showing a 2.14-fold reduction with each stage of scaling.
 This experiment is a major milestone, validating the decades-old theoretical promise of quantum error correction codes.
 Willow's performance is a direct result of relentless focus on qubit quality and the successful integration of all recent hardware and control breakthroughs necessary to stabilize such a large logical qubit.

-Willow successfully executed a standard benchmark calculation in under five minutes—a task estimated to require 1022 years for the fastest classical supercomputers, effectively establishing a new bar for quantum utility.
+Willow successfully executed a standard benchmark calculation in under five minutes, a task estimated to require 1022 years for the fastest classical supercomputers, effectively establishing a new bar for quantum utility.

-In a fault-tolerant quantum computer, stabilizer measurements generate a continuous stream of binary data.
 Detecting an error is one thing; correcting it before the next non-Clifford gate happens is another.
 That’s the crux of real-time decoding.

-It’s worth stating clearly: latency is the time it takes for one message to get through; throughput is how many you can handle per second.
+Latency ≠ Throughput It’s worth stating clearly: latency is the time it takes for one message to get through; throughput is how many you can handle per second.
 A system can have huge throughput and still fail in fault tolerance if the latency is too high.
 For feedback-based QEC, low latency is essential.

 Low latency enables real-time feedback; high throughput ensures scalability across many logical qubits.
 Both are required, but latency sets the critical limit.